-I planned a self-drive trip to the most interesting parts of Miami and we spent a great day driving and sightseeing in Miami.
+We made a self-drive trip to the most interesting areas of Miami, Florida and spent a great day driving around and sightseeing in Miami.

-The Miami area is huge and there is a lot to see you don’t even know about.
-So it’s good if you know where the best sights are and it’s also good if you can avoid rush hours.
-So don’t make your time schedule too tight.
+The Miami area is huge and there is so much to see that you don’t even know about.
+So it will help you if you know where to go and what to see.
+But try to avoid peak traffic hours and don’t make you schedule too tight.

-So I made a driving route and put it on the map to help you find what to see in Miami, mainly in the southern part of it.
+To help you find the right places to see in Miami I marked our Miami driving route on the map.
+It’s mainly the southern part of Miami.
 Here it is: sightseeing in Miami, a self-drive tour:

 Where Did We Go?